Robertsbridge Circular walk

 This High Weald walk passes through classic Weald countryside of rolling hills, woods, hop fields and orchards.
 A highlight of this walk is arriving at Bodiam Castle for tea, a perfect picture of a castle, nestling in the Rother Valley, with the hooting of the steam trains of the Rother Valley Railway nearby.
 From there the route continues on a gently undulating course to Salehurst, before a leisurely finish back into Robertsbridge.

-Alternatively you may catch the 254 bus (Mon - Sat hourly service until 17.20), from outside the road entrance to Bodiam castle. (west side - Castle Inn pub side of the road ) to Wadhurst and Tunbridge Wells railway stations.
+You may catch the 254 bus (Mon - Sat hourly service until 17.20), from outside the road entrance to Bodiam castle (going west, Castle Inn pub side of the road) to Wadhurst and Tunbridge Wells railway stations.
 Traveline 0870 6082608.

 (b) Robertsbridge to Battle: 17.2 km (10.7 miles).
-A linear southerly walk to historic Battle.
-This option is now included in the 2011 edition.
+This is an entirely seperate walk, a linear southerly walk to historic Battle.

-(c) Robertsbridge Circular via Hurst Green walk: Alternative morning route via Hurst Green for the main Robertsbridge Circular walk.
-This option is now included in the 2011 edition.
+(c) Robertsbridge Circular via Hurst Green walk: Alternative morning (the 'first corner') route via Hurst Green and the Royal George pub, for the main walk.

-(d) Alternative walk back to Robertsbridge along the river Rother: If you would prefer to end the walk with a flat easy walk back into Robertsbridge from Bodiam castle, then follow the Alternative walk directions back to Robertsbridge from .
+(d) Alternative ending along the river Rother: If you would prefer to end the walk with a flat easy walk back into Robertsbridge from Bodiam castle, then follow the Alternative walk directions back to Robertsbridge from .
 This applies to the main walk plus (a) and (c) options and reduces the length of each walk by 0.5km.
 Please note between mid May and mid September the 700 metre footpath along the embankment of the river Rother may become overgrown.
-It is thus advisable not to take this alternative walk ending from Bodiam castle in summertime.
+It is thus not advisable in summertime.

 St Mary's Church, Salehurst was built largely during the 13th century, and has portions of early and later styles of English architecture.
 It is noted for its north and south aisles of seven bays each, dated from the 13th century.